maxrogers78/Pokedex/README.md

 ## How to run the project

 - Go to the project initial path and run `npm install -g exp` to install Expo globally
+- Run `npm i` to build all the node modules dependencies
 - Run `expo start` to start an Expo standalone run in your web browser
 - Then, using the Expo App in your mobile device, scan the QR Code that appears in your browser
 - Enjoy!